NATIONAL BUNSEN BURNER DAY

 - Learn more about Robert Bunsen, his career, and life.

 - Review the main types of flame produced by the Bunsen burner and what their colors mean.
 What temperatures does the Bunsen burner reach, and how does this impact an experiment?

 - Use #NationalBunsenBurnerDay to post on social media.

 NATIONAL BUNSEN BURNER DAY HISTORY

-The day commemorates the birth of chemist this standard chemistry tool is named for.
-However, our research was unable to find the creator of National Bunsen Burner Day.
+The day commemorates the birth of Robert Wilhelm Eberhard von Bunsen and his invention of the Bunsen burner.
+Unfortunately, however, our research has failed to find the creator of National Bunsen Burner Day.